With the right survey tool, NPS is extremely easy to run and analyze, and it can be displayed on any channel you use.

 Pestering your customers with an NPS survey with the hope of getting a better response rate or a higher score is a no-no. Nothing will put them off your brand more than incessant demands on their time.

 Not analyzing the results

 Collecting the score is just one part of the process.
 What’s equally important is being able to analyze it and share it across your company so that it can be acted upon.

 NPS is one of the easiest and quickest ways to maintain consistent business growth and keep customer satisfaction high.

 Did you know that you can send it out to your customers for free?
-With Survicate’s freemium plan, there is no limit on the number of responses you can collect or the number of users.
-You also get access to a wide range of native integrations with your favorite third-party tools, including HubSpot, Slack, Intercom, and Smartlook, which means you’ll be able to configure automatic workflows to react to feedback faster.
+With Survicate’s 10-day free trial, you get access to a wide range of native integrations with your favorite third-party tools, including HubSpot, Slack, Intercom, and Smartlook, which means you’ll be able to configure automatic workflows to react to feedback faster.

 Sign up for free to send your first NPS survey and start collecting customer insights today.

 Senior Content Editor

 Find me on: